KDE/kweathercore/README.md

 Features:
 * Get local weather forecast.
 * Get weather of a location by name or coordinate.
-* Get sunrise/set moonrise/set and many more informations about a location
 * Weather alerts of a country (ToDo)

 ### Usage Example